Another day, another mind-blowing journaling revelation.

 Turns out that an idea journal is just what it sounds like: a place to record ideas.

 Alrighty, then.
 Class DISMISSED.
-Go pick up a journal and jot down your ideas.
+Go pick up a cute notebook and jot down your ideas.
 This week’s blog is done and dusted.

 Except.
 Except what exactly is the point of an idea journal for a regular girl like me?

 Now, a few years back, I had a dog treat business.
 I baked up limited ingredient cookies for doggos and sold them at our local farmers’ market.
 Thinking back to that, I wish I had had an idea journal then.
 It would have helped me keep track of things like creative cookie names, packaging ideas, and marketing plans.
 And I think that by writing down the seeds of those ideas, I would have created a springboard to come up with better ideas and/or action plans.

 So, yup, idea journals would be great for entrepreneurs.
 Or, hmm, maybe influencers who need to generate ideas on how to keep their socials fresh.
 And … backyard inventors, maybe?
 Who else has the sort of big ideas that should be recorded?

 The short answer is: we all do.
 Creative types can jot down things like blog topics, character sketches, inspiration for artwork, or scraps of lyrics.
 Home improvement, interior design, and gardening inspo could all go in an idea journal as well.
 We’ve all had brilliant flashes of inspiration for things like the perfect birthday gift for a loved one or the cutest name for that doggo we will adopt some day.
 And, if you have a day job anything like mine, you need to stay on your toes, constantly evolving and looking for better ways to do things.